There are those that lead with ego and there are those that lead with humility. Which are the most successful leaders? Let’s look at history.

 Understanding what a humble leader looks like helps us learn how they decide, do and direct for the good of the whole and not the good of self.
 They understand knowledge is power but shared knowledge has greater power.
 They understand success is a team effort to be shared with all contributors, small and large.
 They understand the highest acclaim they can receive is the success of those they lead or the project they are on; they thrive in the glow of the success of the organization or project.

-Leading takes courage but it also takes a purpose compass that is set to True North and a value set you want engraved on your tombstone.
+Leading takes courage but it also takes a purpose compass that is set to True North and a value set you want to be engraved on your tombstone.